Making homemade jam in small batches is a small (and easy!) pleasure during the spring and summer growing seasons.

 - 1 tablespoon powdered pectin

-- Place chopped rhubarb, maple syrup, lemon juice, powdered pectin, and kosher salt in a medium-sized pot.
-Bring to a boil over high heat and allow to boil 1 to 2 minutes.
+- Place the chopped rhubarb, maple syrup, lemon juice, powdered pectin, and salt in a medium-sized pot.
+Bring everything to a boil over high heat then continue to allow the rhubarb to boil for 1 to 2 minutes.

-- Reduce heat to medium-low and simmer with lively bubbles for 20 minutes, stirring occasionally.
+- Reduce the heat to medium-low.
+Simmer the rhubarb with lively bubbles for 20 minutes, stirring occasionally.